Open Bible Data Home About News OET Key

 not you_will_be_coveting, and if any other command in the message this, is_being_summed_up, in that:

-You_will_be_loving the neighbor of_you as yourself.
+You_will_be_loving the neighbour of_you as yourself.

 OET (OET-RV) which is: Don’t commit adultery.
 Don’t murder.
 Don’t steal.
 Don’t covet what others have.
-All of those plus any other commandments can be summarised as: Love your neighbour like you love yourself.
+All of those plus any other commands can be summarised as: Love your neighbour like you love yourself.

 Note: The OET-RV is still only a first draft, and so far only a few words have been (mostly automatically) matched to the Hebrew or Greek words that they’re translated from.

-Acknowledgements: The SR Greek text, lemmas, morphology, and VLT gloss are all thanks to the SR-GNT.
+Acknowledgements: The SR Greek text, lemmas, morphology, and VLT gloss are all thanks to the CNTR.